-Ground Connections offers multiple forms of grant and fellowship support for projects and research that make use of Ground Connections’ resources, including the Design Studio, Fabrication Studio, and the Gallery.
+Ground Connections offers multiple forms of grant and fellowship support for projects and research that make use of Ground Connections’ resources, including the Design Lab 1, Fabrication Studio, and the Gallery.
 They also collaborate with other units and DC partners in offering financial support as well as project planning and resource discovery.
 See Ground Connections Grants and Fellowships.

 Arts Engine provides grants of varying sizes (from $1,500 to $3,000) in programs for undergraduates and graduate students to support projects that integrate the arts as a primary component of interdisciplinary team-based projects, and to faculty for research on the integration of the arts into other academic disciplines.

 Note: the Arts Engine page also includes links to funding for related projects and research from a2ru, Arts at Michigan, CRLT, the SMTD Excel Program and te U-M Library.
 See “Funding” at Arts Engine.

 Center for Academic innovation – XR Initiative

 The XR Initiative is a major program of the Center for Academic Innovation (CAI) exploring the role XR technologies can play in achieving learning objectives, transforming pedagogies, and furthering the mission of the U-M. The XR Initiative issues its own calls for grant proposals periodically.
 You can see those and the wider range of funding provided at: CAI Innovation Fund.